bobshort4bobby4/PP4-Civ1/README.md

   `git push heroku main`

-  This process did not work seamlessly for me, below I list some the problems I encountered whilst trying to deployment the project.
+  This process did not work seamlessly for me, below I list some the problems I encountered whilst trying to deploy the project.

   Because I had not created a runtime.txt file in my root, which specifies which  version of python I was using the build failed.
   [link to information on this issue](https://devcenter.heroku.com/articles/python-runtimes)